pacstall/pacstall-programs/README.md

 | [pacup](https://github.com/pacstall/pacup) | keep packages up to date | `pacstall -I pacup` (stable) or `pacstall -I pacup-git` (develop) |
 | [quality-assurance.sh](https://github.com/pacstall/pacstall/blob/master/scripts/quality-assurance.sh) | test PRs before being merged | `pacstall -Qa` (built-in, pacstall) |
 | [srcinfo.sh](https://github.com/pacstall/pacstall-programs/blob/master/scripts/srcinfo.sh) | generate and read repo data | `./scripts/srcinfo.sh` (built-in, pacstall-programs) |

-After the dependencies are installed simply clone this repository, and use `pre-commit install` to install the pre-configured hooks to your cloned repository.

-Now, whenever you try to commit a patch all the configured hooks will run and block/fix your code so that it adheres to or standards.

-In case for some reason (false positives etc), you want to skip the hooks commit using `git commit --no-verify`

 ## License